saumya-singh13/weather-monitoring-system/README.md

 ## Overview

 This is a real-time data processing system built with React and Tailwind CSS that fetches real-time weather data from the OpenWeatherMap API.
 The system monitors weather conditions and provides summarized insights using rollups and aggregates.
-Alerting mechanisms are also implementedd
+Alerting mechanisms are also implemented based on user's choice.

 ## Table of Contents